White Abbey, Kildare: History

-It was founded around 1290 by William de Vesci.
-It was run by Carmelite friars.
-It is described in documentation as 'An Mhainistir Liath' the monastery was extended towards the south some time later.
-Some of the Earls of Kildare are buried there.
-Friars expelled and buildings demolished by the agents of King Henry VIII in 1540.
-The land was sold to David Sutton Tully in 1543.
+In the early stages of the Geraldine revolt of 1534, some of the silver and gold plates from Maynooth Castle were sent to Carmelite Abbey in Kildare.
+Friars were therefore considered hostile to the English king at the time.
+The friars were expelled and buildings were demolished by the agents of King Henry VIII in 1539 during the Reformation.
+The land was thereafter sold to David Sutton Tully in 1543.
 The Friars well is located a short distance west of the abbey.
 Mounding of the ground indicate the presence of domestic accommodation for the friars.